greggersaurus/OpenSteamController/Jingle/README.md

  are played on the Right and Left Haptics.

+# Building SCJingleConverter

+This section outlines how to build the SCJingleConverter GUI:

+* Download Qt (Open Source Version)
+* Install and make sure Qt Creator AND a toolchain are selected for installation
+    * For macOS 10.12.6 known to successfully build with Qt Creator 4.8.0 and Qt 5.12.0 Clang 64-it toolchain/kit
+    * For Windows 10 May 2019 known to successfully build with Qt Creator 4.9.0 and Qt 5.12.12 MinGW 64-bit toolchain/kit
+    * For Linux Ubuntu 18.04.2 known to successfully build with Qt Creator 4.9.0 and Qt 5.12.12 GCC 64-bit toolchain/kit
+* Open Qt Creator
+* Open SCJingleConverter.pro
+* Select the appropriate toolchain/kit and Configure the Project
+* You should be able to build and run the project via Qt Creator once it finishes configuration

 # Customizing Jingles

 This section details how a user can create and download custom Jingles onto